imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 ### Task 3: Set the environment variables to the Events microservice

-1. Open the ServiceManifest.xml file located in ContosoEvents\ApplicationPackageRoot\EventsPkg
+1. Open the ServiceManifest.xml file located in ContosoEvents\ApplicationPackageRoot\EventsPkg.

 2. Locate the <ImageName> element (line 18) and replace [YOUR CONTAINER REGISTRY] with the name of your Container Registry account.
 This element specifies the fully qualified name of the container image that is going to be used by the Service Fabric service.